mjambon/dune-deps/README.md

 How big is this project?
 --

-This is answered by producing a graph for the whole project without knowing anything about it.
+Produce a graph for the whole project without knowing anything about it.
 This graph may be unreadable, but it gives a sense of the project's complexity.
 Use the canonical command pipeline for this:

 ```
 $ cd my-project